 State of Illinois Government Green Links

-Illinois ranks among the top states for New Green Space.
-The USGBC’s list ranks states for LEED-certified commercial and institutional green buildings per capita.
-There are many departments and programs that advocate green building in Illinois.
+USGBC has ranked Illinois #1 for three consecutive years on its list of Top 10 States for LEED-certified commercial and institutional green buildings per capita.
+There are also many departments and programs that advocate green building in Illinois.

-Energy Impact Illinois – Helps make it easy and affortable for propertieis to take energy efficient action.
+Energy Impact Illinois – Helps make it easy and affordable for properties to take energy efficient action.

 Illinois Sustainable Technology Center – Advocates for the responsible use of natural resources and technology in Illinois.

-Illinois Environmental Protection Agency – Agnecy that safeguards environmental equality, consistent with the social and economic needs of the state, so as to protect health, welfare, property, and quality of life.
+Illinois Environmental Protection Agency – Agency that safeguards environmental equality, consistent with the social and economic needs of the state, so as to protect health, welfare, property, and quality of life.

 Council of Great Lakes Governors – Through the Council, Governors work collectively to ensure that the entire Great Lakes region is both economically sound and environmentally conscious in addressing today’s problems and tomorrow’s challenges.